- Explore the best of Jordan on this exciting 9-night guided group holiday.

 Fly to Amman

-On arrival in Amman in the early hours of the morning, you will be met by your local expert guide and transferred to your hotel for an early check in.
+On arrival in Amman in the early hours of the morning or late in the evening of Day 1, you will be met by your local expert guide and transferred to your hotel for an early check in.
 Later that morning you will get your bearings in Amman with an orientation tour of the city accompanied by your local expert guide.
 Our orientation tour is designed to help you discover all the best spots to eat, drink, shop and sightsee during your stay.
 You will also visit two of Amman’s iconic highlights, the Citadel and Roman Theatre.
 You will have the afternoon at leisure to spend as you wish.

 Local cooking class